alexmccray23/uncle/README.md

 # layout.lua
-This is a simple Neovim plugin that converts a survey layout file into a conventional format for data processing
+Neovim plugin that converts a survey layout file into a conventional format for data processing

 # uncle_syntax.lua
-This is a Neovim plugin that parses the formatted layout file to convert data processing specs into the appropriate Uncle programming syntax.
+Neovim plugin that parses the formatted layout file to convert data processing specs into the appropriate Uncle programming syntax.

 # diff_score.lua